Is it Possible to Close the Conversion Gap?

 The New Conversion Equation: 3 Rules

-- Test and retest your applications, especially for key metrics like load time, time-to-display.
+- Test and retest your applications, especially for key metrics like load time, and time-to-display.

 - Present the Correct Content: User expectations are high, so show them exactly what they want.
 Sounds easy – but often user experience falls short of expectations and your sales opportunity is lost.